oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/3-labs-use-ide-develop-content/3-labs-use-ide-develop-content.md

 ## Task 3: Merge Content from Git Before You Start Editing Your Content

-Every day before you start editing your content, ensure to do a Merge in **GitHub Desktop**.
+Every day before you start editing your content, ensure to do a merge from upstream.
+You can do that using your `git` on the command line or GitHub Desktop.

+**Please note:** We provide documentation only on using Github Desktop.
+If you are familiar with Git, you can use Git also on the command line.

 Merging synchronizes the content in your cloned repository with the latest content on the **upstream/main** repository and ensures that you have the most recent versions of the templates and other workshops/labs.

 > **Note**: If you do not do that, you may get merge conflicts later when you commit your changes, which can be complex to fix.

-To merge content:
+To merge content using Github Desktop:

 1. Start your **GitHub Desktop** client.